Whiley/RFCs/text/0000-ambiguous-coercions.md

 The algorithm determining whether or not a coercion is ambiguous operates in a similar fashion as to that for resolving method/function invocations.
 We assume for now a _target type_ of the form `T1 | .. |
-Tn` and a _source type_ `S` (for the expression being coerced).
-Then, under this RFC, there are two stages:
+Tn` and a _source type_ `S1 | .. | Sm` (for the expression being
+coerced).
+Then, under this RFC, for each `Sj` there are two stages:

 1. **Filtering**.
-The algorithm begins by filtering all candidates which are not supertypes of the source type (i.e. where `Ti :> S` does not hold).
+The algorithm begins by filtering all candidates which are not supertypes of the source type (i.e. where `Ti :> Sj` does not hold for some `i`).

 2. **Selection**.
 The algorithm selects all types `Ti` from the remaining candidates where no `Tj` exists such that `Ti :> Tj`.

-At this point, we have a list of zero or more remaning candidate types.
+At this point, we have a list of zero or more remaning candidate types for each `Sj`.
 For now, we assume this list is non-empty (i.e. since othewise a type error would have occurred).
 If the list has exactly one element, then the coercion is **not** ambiguous and we can determine the necessary tag information.
 If the list has more than one element, then we have an **ambiguous coercion**.

 We now examine some of the more tricky aspects of the algorithm.